pythonhealthdatascience/llm_simpy/notebooks/early_testing/perplexity/inputs/iteration_5.md

 After the performance measures are calculated the results should outputted in a pandas dataframe.

 Show all of the model code: this includes all patient generator functions in the CCModel class and all code in the Experiment class.

-2. The total time critical care beds were in use represented as a percentage of the (number of beds multiplied by the results collection period).
-3. The mean time an unplanned admission had to wait for a critical care bed to be available.